apeskinian/p4_watch-o-tron/README.md

 - ### Site Navigation

-    **Note:** tapping/clicking on the main logo will bring you back to the home page on both mobile and desktop versions.
+    **Note:** Tapping/clicking on the main logo will bring you back to the home page on both mobile and desktop versions.

     #### Mobile
-    Most navigation of the site on a mobile device is done through the collapsing navbar at the bottom of the screen, from here you can:
+    Most navigation of the site on a mobile device is done through the collapsing navbar at the bottom of the screen.
+From here, you can:
     - View all the lists you currently have watched stored in.
     - Add a new watch.
-    - Logout.
+    - Log out.
-    - Access any user level specific pages.
+    - Access any user-level-specific pages.

-    If the current list of watches you are viewing contains more than 8 watches you will get a pagination navigation bar appear just above the menu.
+    If the current list of watches you are viewing contains more than 8 watches, you will get a pagination navigation bar appear just above the menu.

-    To edit any watch you can tap anywhere on the watch to reveal the edit or delete buttons from which you can perform each action from.
-If the watch is in the wish list you will also get a 'purchase' option button.
+    To edit any watch, you can tap anywhere on the watch to reveal the edit or delete buttons from which you can perform each action.
+If the watch is in the wish list, you will also get a 'purchase' option button.

     | Mobile Navbar | Mobile Navbar Expanded | Mobile Pagination | Watch Edit Hidden | Watch Edit Revealed |
     | :---: | :---: | :---: | :---: | :---: |
     | ![screenshot](documentation/features/nav/wot_features_nav_mobile_menu.png "watch-o-tron mobile navbar") | ![screenshot](documentation/features/nav/wot_features_nav_mobile_menu_expanded.png "watch-o-tron mobile navbar expanded") | ![screenshot](documentation/features/nav/wot_features_nav_mobile_pagination.png "watch-o-tron mobile pagination") | ![screenshot](documentation/features/nav/wot_features_nav_mobile_edit_hidden.png "watch-o-tron mobile watch edit hidden") | ![screenshot](documentation/features/nav/wot_features_nav_mobile_edit_shown.png "watch-o-tron watch edit revealed") |

     #### Desktop
-    The main navigation for desktop devices is located at the top of the screen, from here you can:
+    The main navigation for desktop devices is located at the top of the screen.
+From here, you can:
     - View all the lists you currently have watched stored in.
-Collection and Wish List are always visible, any extra custom lists are shown in the dropdown menu.
+Collection and Wish List are always visible.
+Any extra custom lists are shown in the dropdown menu.
-    - Logout.
+    - Log out.
-    - Access any user level specific pages.
+    - Access any user-level-specific pages.

-    To add a watch, the button is located at the bottom of the screen in a prominant central position.
-If the current list of watches you are viewing contains more than 8 watches you will get a pagination navigation bar appear just above this button.
+    To add a watch, the button is located at the bottom of the screen in a prominent central position.
+If the current list of watches you are viewing contains more than 8 watches, you will get a pagination navigation bar appear just above this button.

-    To edit any watch you can click anywhere on the watch to reveal the edit or delete buttons from which you can perform each action from.
-If the watch is in the wish list you will also get a 'purchase' option button.
+    To edit any watch, you can click anywhere on the watch to reveal the edit or delete buttons from which you can perform each action.
+If the watch is in the wish list, you will also get a 'purchase' option button.

     | Desktop Navbar | Desktop Navbar Expanded | Desktop Add Watch | Desktop Pagination | Watch Edit Hidden | Watch Edit Revealed |
     | :---: | :---: | :---: | :---: | :---: | :---: |